ArcticTheRogue/asgl/README.md

 -Port to another language

--Add the ability to import `.desktop` files
+-~~Add the ability to import `.desktop` files~~ (I decided being able to import steam librarys was a better idea)

+-making it so games are listed with a number and you play them with this number

+-add the ability to import steam steam librarys